Recurrent Lorentzian Weyl spaces: Introduction

 for some 1-form $\theta$.
 The aim of the paper is to give a description of such structures.
 Since the Lorentzian recurrent spaces are classified in \cite{WalkerRec}, we will focus on the non-closed Weyl structures.

 In Section \ref{sec} we find the holonomy algebra of a general non-closed recurrent Lorentzian Weyl manifold.
 In particular, for $\dim M\geq 4$ we have the following statement.

 \begin{prop} Let $(M,c,\nabla)$ be a non-closed recurrent Lorentzian Weyl manifold.
 Suppose that $M$ is simply connected and let $\dim M =n+2\geq 4$.
-Then $M$ admits a $\nabla$-parallel distribution of space-like lines $\Ll$.
-The orthogonal distribution $\Ll^\bot$ is parallel as well and there exists a parallel isotropic vector field $p$ tangent to $\Ll^\bot$. \end{prop}
+Then $M$ admits a uniquely defined $\nabla$-parallel distribution of space-like lines $\Ll$.
+The orthogonal distribution $\Ll^\bot$ is parallel as well and there exists a parallel isotropic vector field $p$ tangent to $\Ll^\bot$.
+The vector field $p$ is defined up to a constant multiple. \end{prop}

 We show that there is a preferred metric in the conformal class defined up to homothety.

 \begin{prop} Let $(M,c,\nabla)$ be a non-closed recurrent Lorentzian Weyl manifold and $\dim M=n+2\geq 4$.
 Suppose that the manifold $M$ is simply connected.
 Then there exists a metric $h\in c$ satisfying